 Swede 55 Development

-Inspired by Rolly Taskers offshore racing experience with the modified 40 sqm boat Siska in Australia, Fidelis’ success at the Sydney-Hobart race and the popular cruising Skärgårdskryssare S30, the Swede 55 project started in 1974.
+Inspired by Rolly Taskers offshore racing experience with the modified 40 Square Metre Boat Siska in Australia, followed by Fidelis’ success at the Sydney-Hobart race and the popular cruising Skärgårdskryssare S30, the Swede 55 project was started in 1974.

 Note the tiller or wheel arrangement to steer the boat as an alternative.
 During summer 74, the project became a slightly longer One Design 55 square meter class.